This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 The Way Ahead Group - A Stroke Club for Bearsden

-Members meet every Thursday in Killermont Church Hall from 1.15 - 3.45 p.m.
+Members meet every Thursday in Killermont Parish Church from 1.00 - 3.45 p.m.
 New volunteer drivers and helpers, who are only 'on-duty' one Thursday in the month, are alway welcome.
-For more information contact Anne Wightman or Mary Munro through the Church Office.
+For more information see here.

 Uniformed Organisations